With summer ending in Lincoln, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Clean the drain port using a small, round paintbrush.
-Connect the drain tube and restore power.
+Hook up the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall